Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   I’m a 4th-year undergraduate in the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University, and an incoming Ph.D. student at Princeton University starting in Fall 2023.

-  I was the recipient of the highest honor [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) for my undergraduate achievements.
+  I was the recipient of the highest honor [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) and Yao Class summa cum laude for my undergraduate achievements.

   I enjoy learning and exploring the techniques and theories that can potentially have fantastic real-world impacts.
 My current research lies in an intersection of blockchain, applied cryptography, data processing and analysis, and mechanism design.